GiacomoEttoreRocco/GiacomoEttoreRocco/README.md

 I'm Giacomo Ettore Rocco, a Data Science student at the University of Trieste.
 I hold a degree in Computer Science from the University of Udine.

 - 🔭 Currently, I'm working on my master's thesis, which involves applying Reinforcement Learning and Advanced Programming techniques in a simulated environment with Soft Voxel Robots.
 This research is being conducted under the guidance of Professor Eric Medvet, who leads the Evolutionary Robotics and Artificial Life Lab at the university.
-You can find more about our lab's work at https://erallab.inginf.units.it/.
+You can find more about lab's work at https://erallab.inginf.units.it/.

 - 🖥️ My primary interests lie in the fields of Reinforcement Learning, Deep Learning, Continuous Control, Advanced Programming, and Problem Solving.
 I'm passionate about leveraging these techniques to tackle complex challenges and develop innovative solutions.